I'm feeling really excited.

 Gabriel skied as far as winter would take him.

-But I think in personally the goal was always to go out th and to really just connect with the winter landscape and be able to share that with other people through the fi So in that sense, I think I acco the goal making our way down sou to see the mountain.
+But I think in personally the goal was always to go out there and to really just connect with the winter landscape and be able to share that with other people through the film.

 Oh.